ItsAlanK/explore-hyrule/README.md

 - [Desktop Wireframe](support-docs/wireframes/desktop-wireframe.png)

+Design remained true to wireframes throughout expect in the case of larger screens in which the hero image at the head of the page shrinks down.
+This was done both to establish as boundary from the sites with to then be broken by the parallax image later and also in order to ensure the content below it is visible above the page fold to encourage users to scroll.

 ### Colors ###
 Colors were chosen to fit in with the game content and its external media such as physical collectors' guides.